 The Peruvian government gives these Peruvian people a license to care for these animals to make sure they have plenty to eat and are protected from the wild animals.
 In return the people are allowed to shear the animals of their fur and sell it or make clothing from it.
 They make very beautiful sweaters from the wool which they sell to the tourists for $40 each.
 These sweaters sell for over $500 in the United States.

-When I came back to the United States I was at a nursery looking for some grasses to plant in my garden and the nursery woman told me of a new grass called Peruvian Feather Grass (Stipa 'Ichu').
-It looked like a grass that I already had called the Mexican Feather Grass (Nassella tenuissima).
+When I came back to the United States I was at a nursery looking for some grasses to plant in my garden and the nursery woman told me of a new grass called Peruvian Feather Grass (Stipa ichu).
+It looked like a grass called the Mexican Feather Grass (Stipa tenuissima).
+I told her that I just saw Ichu in its native habitat in Peru.
 Here are some pictures of what the Mexican Feather Grass looks like in Dawn Gardens: